-After you’ve made a new Debian 8 server, you’ll have to do a couple of configuration steps which you’ll need to take early on as part of the basic setup.
-That should improve the security and the usability of your server and provide you with a solid foundation for subsequent actions.
+After you have created a new Debian 8 server, you will have to perform a couple of configuration steps early on as part of the basic setup.
+These steps should improve the security and the usability of your server and provide you with a solid foundation for subsequent actions.

-In case you haven’t already connected to your server, go ahead and login as the root user with the following command (replace the highlighted word with your server’s public IP address):
+In case you haven’t already connected to your server, go ahead and login as the root user with the following command, replacing the highlighted word with your server’s public IP address.

 local$ ssh root@SERVER_IP_ADDRESS

 The root user is the administrative user in a Linux environment which will have a broad amount of privileges.
-This is because of the heightened privileges of the root account.
-It’s discouraged to use it on a regular basis, Since one of the power inherent with the root account is the ability to cause quite destructive changes, even if by accident.
+This is because the heightened privileges of the root account.
+It’s discouraged to use this on a regular basis since one of the power inherent with the root account is the ability to cause quite destructive changes, especially by accident.

-What we’ll want to do next is to set up an alternative user account with a reduced scope of influence for day-to-day work.
-We’ll demonstrate how you may gain increased privileges in the times of needing them.
+Next you will want to set up an alternative user account with a reduced scope of influence for day-to-day work.
+You will demonstrate how you may gain increased privileges in the times of needing them.

 Create a New User

-After you’ve logged in as root, we should be ready to add the new user account which we’ll use to login from now on.
+After you have logged in as root, you should be ready to add the new user account which you will use to login from now on.

-In the following example we’ll show you how you can create a new user, just make sure you replace the example user name “demo” with whatever you’d like:
+In the following example you’ll show you how to create a new user, just make sure you replace the example user name ‘demo’ with whatever you would like:

-Provide a strong password and optionally, fill in any of the additional information in case you’d like that, It’s not needed and you may just hit “ENTER” in any field you’d like to skip.
+Provide a strong password and, optionally, fill in any of the additional information; this step is needed so you may just hit ‘ENTER’ in any field you wish to skip.

-Now, we’ve got ourselves a brand new account with regular account privileges.
-But, we might have to do some administrative tasks.
+Now, there’s a brand-new account with regular account privileges but you might still have to do some administrative tasks.

-There’s a way to avoid needing to log out of our normal user and log back in as the root, what we can do is setup a user known as “super user” or root privileges for our normal account.
-This should grant our normal user the ability to run commands using administrative privileges by using the word sudo before every command.
+There’s a way to avoid needing to log out of your normal user and log back in as the root; setup a user known as ‘super user’ or root privileges for our normal account.
+This should grant our normal user the ability to run commands using administrative privileges by using the word ‘sudo’ before every command.

-Debian 8 is not going to come with sudo installed, so we’ll have to install it with apt-get.
+Debian 8 does not come with sudo installed, so you’ll have to install it with apt-get.

 apt-get install sudo

-You’ll now be able to use the sudo and visudo commands.
+You should now be able to use the ‘sudo’ and ‘visudo’ commands

 Grant Sudo Privileges

-To append those privileges to our new user, we have to add the new user to the “sudo” group.
-By default, on Debian 8, users who belong to the ”sudo” group will have the permission to use the sudo command.
+To append those privileges to your new user, add the new user to the ‘sudo’ group.
+By default, on Debian 8, users who belong to the ‘sudo’ group will have the permission to use the ‘sudo’ command.

-As root, use this command to add your new user to the sudo group (replace the highlighted word with your new user):
+As root, use this command to add your new user to the sudo group, replacing the highlighted word below with your new user.

 usermod –a –G sudo demo